 - Whisk together soy sauce, oyster sauce, and white pepper (if using) in a small bowl, and set aside.

-- Heat oil in a large wok or skillet over medium-high heat.
+- Heat neutral oil and sesame oil in a large wok or skillet over medium-high heat.
 Add onion and mushrooms and stir-fry for 4–5 minutes, or until onion is translucent and mushrooms are beginning to brown.

 - Add carrots and broccoli and cook for 2–3 minutes, or until broccoli is bright green and tender-crisp.
 Add frozen peas and cook for 1 minute.